 Signed numbers with dfdl:textNumberRep 'standard' and dfdl:textStandardBase 10 are mapped using the dfdl:textNumberPattern.

 Signed numbers with dfdl:textNumberRep 'standard' and dfdl:textStandardBase not 10 are mapped to an unsigned representation.
-On unparsing the minimum number of characters to represent the digits is output and it is a processing error if the value is negative.
+On unparsing the minimum number of characters to represent the digits is output and it is a Processing Error if the value is negative.

 Signed numbers with dfdl:textNumberRep 'zoned' are mapped using the dfdl:textNumberPattern to indicate the position of the sign and virtual decimal point.
 On parsing if the sign is not overpunched, that is it does not have a sign, it is treated as positive.
 On unparsing the sign is always overpunched.

 Unsigned numbers with dfdl:textNumberRep 'standard' and dfdl:textStandardBase 10 are mapped using the dfdl:textNumberPattern.
-On parsing it is a processing error if the data are negative.
+On parsing it is a Processing Error if the data are negative.

 Unsigned numbers with dfdl:textNumberRep 'standard' and dfdl:textStandardBase not 10 are mapped to an unsigned representation.
 On unparsing the minimum number of characters to represent the digits is output.

 Unsigned numbers with dfdl:textNumberRep 'zoned' are mapped using the dfdl:textNumberPattern to indicate the position of the sign and virtual decimal point.
-On parsing it is a processing error if the data are negative.
+On parsing it is a Processing Error if the data are negative.
 On unparsing the data are not overpunched with a sign.

 Properties Specific to Number with Binary Representation